Choosing a Thai and International Team

 The global nature of investment and the services industry allows clients better choices as to how they procure assistance.
 As a Thai national but with plenty of business interests overseas, I needed for the biggest investment I ever made, an experienced Thai team with an International law savvy leadership.

-I was recommended to use Hughes Krupica by a good friend and therefore there was an element of pre-existing trust.
+I was recommended to use Hughes Krupica for legal services in Thailand by a good friend and therefore there was an element of pre-existing trust.
 However, this trust was verified and deepened during the working relationship to the extent that I would recommend any of my friends involved in similar hotel business to Hughes Krupica.

 Sensitive HMA Negotiations